 For group chats: Open the group chat, tap the group name at the top of the screen, scroll down, and select “Report Group.”

 You can also block the suspicious contact by selecting “Block” in their profile or group settings.

-Reporting helps WhatsApp improve its security measures and develop new features to counter malicious activities.
+Reporting helps WhatsApp improve security and develop new features to counter malicious activities.

 Depending on your country, you may have a dedicated government agency or police unit responsible for handling cybercrimes and online scams.
 Research the appropriate authority in your region and report the scam, providing as much detail as possible.

-If the scam involves the impersonation of a financial institution, business, or government agency, contact the legitimate organization to inform them of the scam and seek advice on any further actions to take.
+If the scam involves impersonating a financial institution, business, or government agency, contact the legitimate organization to inform them of the scam and seek advice on any further actions.

 If you have suffered financial losses or had personal information compromised, contact your bank or financial institution immediately to secure your accounts.
 Additionally, consider seeking support from friends, family, or professional counseling services to help cope with the emotional distress.